 WOSHOEEE…is the sound you will hear when The Entertainment Boss is hype and the vibe is lit.

-Still growing and learning DJ Bobby commenced recording his performances to review and share with his fans.
-Online radio for Canadian based Mad Vybz Radio, and Jamaican Krush Yarde Radio.
-This exposure attracted the attention of local sound system Nuclear Dandada sounds where he claimed the spot of the sound’s Headline DJ when he incinerated his opponent in his first clash after only three days with the sound system.
-This relationship was short lived as the sound was poorly promoted, resulting in limited bookings.
-DJ Bobby’s momentum garnered him his first contract to play for Unforgettable Sounds where he represented the sound by front lining for Bodyguard in the Magnum Follow Your Sound Sound clash against Silver Hawk, Ricky Trooper and Flava Unit.
-He placed third trailing Flavor unit’s greats Silver Hawk and Ricky Trooper.
-DJ Bobby went on to train an apprentice who eventually took his place when DJ Bobby and Unforgettable Sounds agreed to end their relationship after the end of the contract to allow the Young entertainer to rebrand and boost his career as ‘The Entertainment Boss’.
+Bobby Kush continued to grow and learn his craft and started to record his performances to review and share with his fans.
+He performed on an online radio for Canada based Mad Vybz Radio, and Jamaican Krush Yarde Radio.
+The Online exposure attracted the attention of local sound system Nuclear Dandada Sounds where he achieved the spot of the Sound’s Headline DJ.
+In his first clash he destroyed his opponent after only three days with the Sound.
+After a short stint with Nuclear Dandada, Bobby Kush momentum garnered him his first contract to play for Unforgettable Sounds and the International Body Guard Sound.
+During his stint on Body Guard, he represented the sound in the Magnum Follow Your Sound clash against Silver Hawk, Ricky Trooper and Flava Unit.
+He was placed third trailing Silver hawk and Flava Unit.
+Bobby Kush went on to train an apprentice who eventually took his place when Bobby Kush and Unforgettable Sounds agreed to end the Contract.

-Bobby Kush was met in Barbados by a flood of energy and cultural vibes when he landed right in the midst of the island’s grand festival Crop Over.
-Bobby was blown away by the popular sound of Soca which was met with droves of energy by the locals who partied like nothing he had experienced.
-He quickly made links with local DJs, all the while building a network to further promote his brand.
-The support of his constantly growing network pushed him to enter his first Barbadian clash hosted by Slew Dem Sounds where Bobby naturally dominated the support of the crowd with his smooth Jamaican patois.
-The performance won him the clash and was announced to be the Champion of the Slew Dem Sound Crowd Response DJ competition.
+In Barbados Bobby Kush was met with a flood of energy and cultural vibes.
+He had landed in the midst of the island’s Crop Over festival.
+Bobby Kush was blown away by the popular sound of Soca which was celebrated with pulsating energy by the locals.
+He quickly made links with local DJs, and tirelessly worked to build up a network to promote his brand.
+With the support of his growing network which pushed him to enter his first Barbadian Clash, hosted by Slew Dem Sounds.
+Bobby Kush dominated that Clash because he gained the support of the crowd with his performance and smooth Jamaican Patois.
+That performance won him the clash and he had the accolade ‘Champion of the Slew Dem Sound Crowd Response DJ competition’ bestowed on him.